9984/2017.9984.io/README.md

 1. In the parent folder, click `Create new file`
 1. Paste the data into GitHub and edit
 1. Edit to your heart’s content!
- - The filename you choose may determine the content page URL
- - The `id` property should be the same as the filename
 1. When finished, fill in a commit description and select `Create a new branch for this commit and start a pull request`.
 1. Wait to see if the created pull request passes the build.
 If it does, click merge and your changes will be live